Fall 2015 Enrollment

 68% of students living on campus.

-Butler University is located just a few miles from downtown Indianapolis, which was ranked the No. 1 best city for new grads in 2009 by careerbuilder.com.
+Butler University is located just a few miles from downtown Indianapolis, which has been ranked as the best city for new grads.
 Broad Ripple Village, near Butler’s campus, is a neighborhood with trendy restaurants, shopping, and nightspots.

 Retention Fall 2015